-Introducing Elbow Room, the new solo album from Danny Diamond, fiddle player with the Irish-Nordic band Slow Moving Clouds.
+Introducing Elbow Room, the new autumn 2017 solo release from Danny Diamond, fiddle player with the Irish-Nordic band Slow Moving Clouds.
 Elbow Room showcases ten fiddle solos, split between new compositions and solo arrangements of traditional tunes.

 Diamond’s music draws deeply on the rich lineage of Irish traditional music for inspiration, while in parallel reaching out to find new connections with other art forms.